Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/theme-customization/adding-javascript-assets.md

 The Kong Developer Portal ships with Vue, React, and jQuery already loaded.
 In order to write custom interactive webpages, you may wish to make use of these libraries, or load additional javascript.

-Note: This guide is for adding/using javascript assets without changing server-side routing.
+> Note: This guide is for adding/using javascript assets without changing server-side routing.
 [Learn more about a SPA to the Dev Portal](/enterprise/{{page.kong_version}}/developer-portal/theme-customization/single-page-app).

 ### Prerequisites

 * Kong Enterprise 1.3 or later
 * Portal Legacy is turned off
-* The Developer Portal is enabled and running
+* The Kong Developer Portal is enabled and running
-* kong-portal-cli tool is installed locally
+* The [kong-portal-cli tool](/enterprise/{{page.kong_version}}/developer-portal/helpers/cli) is installed locally

 ### Adding JS Assets
-Warning: Due to compatibility issues, avoid using any React other than React 15 on the `layouts/system/spec-render.html` layout.
-We recommend if using react, to use the version of react included by the default base theme.
-If using a different version of react, be sure not to load it on to `layouts/system/spec-render.html`
+> Warning: Due to compatibility issues, avoid using any React version other than React 15 on the `layouts/system/spec-render.html` layout.
+We recommend using the version of React included by the default base theme.

 To add javascript assets:
 1. Clone down the kong-portal-templates repo.